OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-02.md

 ## Micah 2:11

-> If someone pursuing emptiness and deceit were to lie and say,
+> If someone walking after the wind, were to lie and say,
 > “I will prophesy to you about wine and strong drink,”
 > He would become a prophet to this people.